ietf-wg-privacypass/base-drafts/drafts/draft-davidson-pp-protocol/draft-davidson-pp-protocol.md

   pk)`.
 - The adversary specifies a number `Q` of issuance phases to initiate, where each phase `i in 1..Q` consists of `m_i` server evaluations.
-- The adversary runs `PP_Eval` using the key-pair that it generated on each of the client messages in the issuance phase.
+- The adversary runs `PP_Issue` using the key-pair that it generated on each of the client messages in the issuance phase.
 - When the adversary wants it stops the issuance phase, and a random number `l` is picked from `1..Q`.